-In doing so, contributing to the integration of good governance across the organisation, ensuring that all sources of assurance are incorporated into the Board's overall risk and assurance framework.
+Through acting in accordance with the preceding paragraph, each Committee shall contribute to the integration of good governance across the organisation, ensuring that all sources of assurance are incorporated into the Board's overall risk and assurance framework.

 • Each Committee shall embed HEIW values, corporate standards, priorities and requirements through the conduct of its business.